seperman/deepdiff/docs/index.rst

 - Brian Maissy (brianmaissy) for fixing classes which inherit from classes with slots didn't have all of their slots compared
 - Juan Soler (Soleronline) for adding ignore_type_number
 - mthaddon for adding timedelta diffing support
+- Necrophagos for Hashing of the number 1 vs. True
+- Hugo (hugovk) for fixes for Python 3.10 and dropping support for EOL Python 3.4
+- Andrey Gavrilin (gaal-dev) for hashing classes.